As you work through the design process on a new website, you might feel like your ideas go against the “norm.”

 So, what does an accessible website look like?
 Here are some things you’ll need to avoid.
 They could be preventing certain groups of people from accessing your site:

-- Colour contrast that makes text difficult to read
+- Color contrast that makes text difficult to read

 - No alt text for photos or videos for visually impaired users